 - Pharmacology & Toxicology

-Students will in hospitals, community clinics, and other clinical sites throughout the community where they can earn stipends for their assignments.
+Students will shadow in hospitals, community clinics and other clinical sites throughout the community.
 They will be evaluated in the following areas:

 - Quality of work

 The students are divided into groups of two to four students for this project.
 Each group is under the direction and guidance of a Wright State University medical student.

 The purpose is to encourage individual thought and teamwork in areas related to medicine.
 Students have the choice of writing a group research paper and presenting the findings to the rest of the class or developing their own medically related projects.

 Students who successfully complete the Horizons in Medicine program are eligible to receive one-year tuition scholarships to Wright State University.
 One student will receive a four-year tuition scholarship to Wright State University.